-Many credit Carl Sagan's unique vision of space exploration as the source behind the award-winning 1980 television series "Cosmos: A Personal Voyage," but the producer of Nat Geo's revival of the beloved show, "Cosmos: Possible Worlds" says Ann Druyan, Sagan's widow is the brains behind both shows.
-CineMovie sat down with "Cosmos" creator, writer, director and executive producer Druyan and her partner Brannon Braga to talk about the show's second season on Nat Geo and Sagan's legacy.
+Many credit Carl Sagan's unique vision of space exploration as the source behind the award-winning 1980 television series "Cosmos: A Personal Voyage," but the producer of Nat Geo's "Cosmos: Possible Worlds," says Sagan's widow, Ann Druyan is the brains behind both shows.
+CineMovie sat down with "Cosmos" creator, writer, director, and executive producer Druyan and her producing partner Brannon Braga to talk about the show's second season and Sagan's legacy.

 "Cosmos: Possible Worlds" is now airing in its third season (airs Mondays 9/8c) with Neil deGrasse Tyson as the host and executive science editor.
 While Sagan co-wrote and hosted the original, Druyan, an Emmy and Peabody Award-winning science writer, producer, and director, was one of the key minds behind the show.
-Druyan like Sagan is science minded, and has an endless ideas of exploration.
+Druyan like Sagan is science-minded and has endless ideas about exploration.
 She was also a Creative Director of NASA's Voyager Interstellar Message Project.

 So who does the team look to for endless possibilities in space travel and new universes?
-When CineMovie asked Druyan if there is anyone today who is the equivalent of Carl Sagan, her answer was interesting, as was executive producer, writer and director Brannon Braga response.
+When CineMovie asked Druyan if there is anyone today who is the equivalent of Carl Sagan, her answer was interesting, as was Braga's response.

 CM: Do we have somebody today like a Carl Sagan who's a wealth of knowledge, theories and possibilities.
 Is there someone who is equivalent to him?